barumau/pandunia/eng/G11_jumla.md

 ### Modifier particles

+Particles
+**li**
+and
+**of**
-Particles **li** and **de** are used to link a noun, an adjective or a verb phrase to a noun to modify it.
+are used to link a noun, an adjective or a verb phrase to a noun to modify it.
+**li**
-**li** connects the modifying word or phrase to the main noun word.
+connects the modifying word or phrase to the main noun word.
+**of**
-**de** works in the opposite direction, it connects the main noun to the modifying word or phrase.
+works in the opposite direction, it connects the main noun to the modifying word or phrase.

 #### Modification with noun phrases